bethard/bethard.github.io/students.md

 If you are interested in such a directed research, wait until the SemEval 2027 tasks are announced (probably in August 2026), then send me an email with which task you would like to participate in, and a list of your prior experience and/or coursework in natural language processing and machine learning.
 I will select a small number of directed research students from the best such applications.

-I am not taking on any advisees who are not currently students at the University of Arizona.
+I am not taking on any advisees who are not currently students at the University of Arizona or other Tucson area schools.

 # Graduate assistants #